evgeniy-kachan/youtube-shorts-generator/DOCKER_SETUP.md

 ## Notes on GPU Access

-The `docker-compose.yml` file is configured to grant the `backend` and `ollama` services access to the host's NVIDIA GPU.
+The `docker-compose.yml` file is configured to grant the `backend` service access to the host's NVIDIA GPU.
 This requires the NVIDIA Container Toolkit to be properly installed and configured on the host machine.
 If you encounter GPU-related errors, ensure that `docker run --rm --gpus all nvidia/cuda:12.4.1-base-ubuntu22.04 nvidia-smi` works correctly on your host.